liu906/SpeedUpSlowTest/prompt_template_mock_speedup.md

 ## Final Reminder

+### CRITICAL: Only True Mocking Allowed

+**DO NOT suggest or implement:**
+- ❌ Timeout value changes
+- ❌ Parameter reductions
+- ❌ Fixture optimization
+- ❌ Any other speedup techniques

+**ONLY use true mocking: `@patch`, `mocker.patch`, `monkeypatch.setattr`, etc.**

 ### Three Possible Outcomes

 1. **Mock Misuse Found** (Best case!)
-   - Fix the broken mock
+   - Fix the broken mock by modifying source code
    - Potential for 10x-100x speedup
    - Report: "Mock was present but not working due to [reason].
 Fixed [source code location]."

-2. **External Dependencies Found** (Good case)
+2. **External Dependencies Found and Mockable** (Good case)
-   - Add appropriate mocks
+   - Add TRUE mocks using `@patch`, `mocker`, or `monkeypatch`
+   - Replace external calls with mock objects
-   - Potential for 30-50% speedup
+   - Potential for 30-90% speedup
-   - Report: "Mocked [dependency] successfully."
+   - Report: "Mocked [dependency] using [mock framework] successfully."

-3. **No Mockable Dependencies** (Acceptable outcome)
+3. **No Mockable Dependencies** (Common outcome - SKIP THE TEST)
-   - All slowness is inherent
-   - No mocking appropriate
-   - Report: "No external dependencies found suitable for mocking.
-Test speed is inherent to the verification logic being tested."
+   - Test verifies core logic that cannot be mocked
+   - External dependencies are integral to what's being tested
+   - **DO NOT modify the test in any way**
+   - Report: "Test is NOT MOCKABLE.
+Core verification logic would be bypassed by mocking.
+Test skipped - no changes made."

+**Remember**:
-**Remember**: Fixing one broken mock is often more valuable than adding ten new ones!
+- Fixing one broken mock is often more valuable than adding ten new ones!
+- If a test cannot be safely mocked, **skip it** - do not try alternative optimizations